jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.003.png" width="200" />

 The object on the left has *similar contents* as the class on the right.

+Initially an object may look *the same* as its class.
 At first an object seems to contain related items and related lists that roughly correspond with the class.
 The object might also have a similar set of *commands* as the class.

-Initially an object may look the same as its class.
+`<< detail >>`
 Changeable parts of an object might initially be set to what is found in the class:

 <img src="images/Classes.004.png" width="200" />

+`<< terminology >>`
 An object may have a similar *structure* as its class, but may have *data* that can change freely.

 Values of an object's attributes and might change as well as related objects:

 <img src="images/Classes.005.png" width="200" />